 The idea behind ExpressVPN is to grant anonymous internet access regardless of technical ability.
 Basically, you click the big button in the middle of the interface and within seconds you're protected from ISPs, governments and any other interlopers sniffing your computer's traffic.

-The company also offers a free 30 days of use if you introduce a friend to the service.
+The company also offers a free 30 days of use if you introduce a friend to the service and there's a 30-day money back guarantee too.
 Payment is by all the usual credit cards, PayPal, Bitcoin, and a wide range of other options including GiroPay and YandexMoney.

 The connection list currently runs to 145 cities in 94 countries, ranging from Monaco to Mongolia.
-The servers tested all seem rock steady and throughput was good.
+The servers tested (there are 1,700 total!) all seem rock steady and throughput was good.

 To help you decide on a country and city, there's a built-in speed test facility.
 This takes around four minutes to complete because it contacts servers in all the listed countries.
 Unsurprisingly, the UK comes out on top for UK users, but there are also some surprisingly good speeds from unexpected places such as Armenia and Montenegro.